-Here's the first official trailer for Mark Webber's The Place of No Words, found on Vimeo:
+Here's the first promo trailer for Mark Webber's The Place of No Words, originally from Vimeo:

 "Where do we go when we die?"
 It is this simple, but unanswerable question from a precocious three-year old that kicks off an epic journey as the small lad leads his family on an imaginative adventure through fantastic lands filled with mythic creatures.
 Told through the eyes of both the father (Mark Webber), who is battling a terminal illness, and also his young son (Bodhi Palmer), The Place Of No Words story moves seamlessly between the world as we know it and a shared fantasy, exploring the laughter and pain, fear and wonder that people experience as they confront and cope with death.
 The Place of No Words is both written and directed by American actor / filmmaker Mark Webber, director of the films Explicit Ills, The End of Love, The Ever After, and Flesh and Blood previously.
 The film just premiered at the Tribeca Film Festival last month.
 There's no US release date set yet - stay tuned for any more updates.
 First impression?

 Very interested in this.
 Currently watching Teresa Palmer in "A Discovery of Witches"...so lovely and talented!

 kitano0 on May 3, 2019

 Yea, I agree.
 I was surprised by that show in that I like it and am watching it regularly.
 I attribute it to being British.
 Shot in England and cast with mostly English actors.
 It's pretty good, which still surprises me it being about witches and vampires.

 shiboleth on May 3, 2019